 |Grid ref. (start): V 95598 91354||Grid ref. (finish): V 95883 91037|

-The official Ring of Kerry signs the route from Cahersiveen to Waterville which is a great pity because you 'miss' the 'unmissable' Skellig Ring scenic drive which takes in the wonderful Valentia Island accessed by ferry just outside Cahersiveen and a bridge near the picturesque village of Portmagee.
+The official Ring of Kerry signs the route from Cahersiveen to Waterville but DO NOT 'miss' the 'unmissable' Skellig Ring scenic drive which takes in the wonderful Valentia Island accessed by ferry just outside Cahersiveen and a bridge near the picturesque village of Portmagee.
 From there visit the Glen and Ballinskelligs with its great Blue Flag beach and all things these places offer.
 Valentia Island is a holiday in itself with all the things to see and do, so don't miss it (see photos).

 From Killarney, the Ring of Kerry passes through Kenmare, Sneem, Caherdaniel, Waterville, Ballinskelligs, Portmagee, Valentia Island, Cahersiveen, Glenbeigh and Killorglin and back to Killarney.
 Here are just some some popular attractions and points of interest you can visit clockwise around the Ring of Kerry from Killarney.
 Click on the links for more information, maps and photos.

-- Killarney - visit Ross Castle - fish, boat or kayak, Killarney National Park and The Blue Pool
+- Killarney - Ross Castle - fish, boat or kayak, Killarney National Park and The Blue Pool

-- Killarney - enjoy the views at Muckross House and Lakes and the history of Muckross Abbey,
+- Killarney - Muckross House and Lakes and Muckross Abbey

 - Killarney - Torc Waterfall and climb Torc Mountain in only 2 hours with stunning views